Simultaneous Inference for Empirical Best Predictors with a Poverty Study in Small Areas: Empirical Reliability Study

-Table \ref{tab:EPI_RW_Poisson} summarizes the performance of our SCIs for $\hat{\bar{\mu}}^P_d$ constructed using $mse_B$ (B), $mse_{BC}$ (BC), plug-in $mse$ (P), and SCIs using $\hat{g}_{1d}$ (G).
-All proposed methods show a good ECP already for $D=26$.
-It is noteworthy that SCIs constructed using a Bonferroni procedure yield very poor results with an unacceptably low ECP (for example, for $D=52$ and $mse_B$ it was equal to 78\%).
-Therefore, we do not report them.
+Table \ref{tab:EPI_RW_Poisson} summarizes the performance of 95\% SCI for $\hat{\bar{\mu}}^{PG}_d$ constructed with $mse_B$ (B), $mse_{BC}$ (BC), plug-in $mse_P$ (P) and $\hat{g}_{PG1d}$ (G).
+For $\hat{\rho}_d$, they were constructed using $mse_B$ (B) and $mse_{BC}$ (BC).
+All methods perform very well regarding the coverage ECP, even for $D=26$.
+In contrast, SCIs constructed using a Bonferroni procedure yield unacceptably low ECP.
+For instance, for $D=52$ and $mse_B$ it equals 78\% for the Poisson-gamma, and 88\% for the Poisson-lognormal model.
+Therefore we do not further report them.

-Figure \ref{fig:int_est_g1_95} presents $95\%$ SCI and iCI estimates for one, randomly selected simulation.
-The plot is divided into 5 panels with the first presenting the results for the areas with the fewest observations and the fifth for the most populous areas.
-The true area proportions are represented with black and red dots.
-The latter indicate those $\bar{\mu}^P_d$ which are outside of their iCI.
-It turns out that in this sample four of the true area proportions (i.e., approximately 7.7\%) are not contained in their iCI.
-We obtained similar figures for other simulated samples.
+Figure \ref{fig:int_est_g1_95} presents $95\%$ SCI and iCI estimates for a randomly selected simulation under the Poisson-gamma model.
+The plot is divided into 5 panels according to the number of units $\hat{N}^{dir}_d$ defined in \eqref{eq:covariates} with the first presenting the results for the areas with the fewest observations.
+The black and red dots represent the true proportions known in a simulation.
+The color red indicates true parameters not covered by theirs iCIs.
+In Figure \ref{fig:int_est_g1_95}, that holds for four of the true values ($\approx 7.7\%$).
+This illustrates well the difference between individual and simultaneous inference as well as a particular relevance of the latter.
+We obtain similar figures for the other simulations (see our SM).

-Finally we study the performance of our test (\ref{eq:test_proc}) introduced in Section \ref{sec:SCI_EBP}.
-Consider $H_0:\bar{\bm{\mu}}^P=\bm{h}$ versus $H_1:\bar{\bm{\mu}}^P=\bm{h}+\bm{1}_{D}\Delta$ where $\bm{h}\coloneqq\bar{\bm{\mu}}$ for the same data generating processes and scenarios as before.
-Figure \ref{fig:test_res} shows the empirical power functions of the test based on different variability estimates.
-We see that there are no visible differences.
-This is not surprising when comparing it with Table \ref{tab:EPI_RW_Poisson} which does not only indicate similar coverage probabilities (close to the nominal level), but also similar WS and VS. For $D=52$, i.e., the simulations based on the real data, the nominal level of $\alpha=0.05$ is met almost exactly under $H_0$.
+Finally we studied the performance of our test \eqref{eq:test_proc} under Poisson-gamma and Poisson-lognormal models.
+Results for the latter are in our SM as they reveal the same features.
+Consider $H_0:\bar{\bm{\mu}}^{PG}=\bm{b}$ vs. $H_1:\bar{\bm{\mu}}^{PG}=\bm{b}+\bm{1}_{D}\Delta$, where $\bm{b}\coloneqq\bar{\bm{\mu}}$ for the same data generating processes as before.
+Critical values are obtained from the bootstrap analogues of $S_{H_0}$ calculated similarly as in Step 5 of the algorithm above.
+Figure \ref{fig:test_res} shows the power functions of our test based on different variability estimates.
+They are visibly indistinguishable, which is not surprising given the similar ECPs and AIWs in Table \ref{tab:EPI_RW_Poisson}.
+For $D=52$, i.e., the sample size of the real data, the nominal level of $5\%$ is attained almost exactly under $H_0$.